Vector35/binaryninja-api/docs/guide/plugins.md

 Binary Ninja can now automatically install pip requirements for python plugins when the plugin was installed using the plugin manager.
 If the plugin author has included a `requirements.txt` file, the plugin manager will automatically install those dependencies.

-Because Windows and MacOS ship with an embedded version of Python, if you want to install plugins inside that Python, we recommend instead installing an official [python.org](https://www.python.org/downloads/windows/) (NOTE: ensure you do not accidentally install a 32-bit build) version, or a [homebrew](https://docs.brew.sh/Homebrew-and-Python) Python 3.x build.
+Because Windows and macOS ship with an embedded version of Python, if you want to install plugins inside that Python, we recommend instead installing an official [python.org](https://www.python.org/downloads/windows/) (NOTE: ensure you do not accidentally install a 32-bit build) version, or a [homebrew](https://docs.brew.sh/Homebrew-and-Python) Python 3.x build.

 Then you can adjust your [python.interpreter setting](../getting-started.md#python.interpreter) to point to the appropriate install location.
 Note that the file being pointed to should be a `.dll` or `.dylib` though homebrew will often install libraries without any extension.
 For example: